simonmorgenthaler/Lisk-fundsDistributor/README_config.txt

     # "Distribution_Main:" is the mandatory main group.
 Leave it as "Distribution_Main".
 This is the starting point.
     # Add multiple elements, consisting of "type", "value", "amount" and "description".
-    # There are four possibilites for an element:
+    # There are five possibilites for an element:
     # Either a subgroup, that contains again several elements, defined as a fixed value or a percentage value
-    # or a direct transaction, also defined with a fixed value or a percentage
+    # or a direct transaction, also defined with a fixed value or a percentage, or a text file that contains the distribution

     # 1. for a subgroup with a percentage value, define the following ("description" is not needed):
     #     type: "group_percentage"